gr4vy/gr4vy-go/api/docs/PaymentServiceUpdate.md

 `func (o *PaymentServiceUpdate) HasPosition() bool`

 HasPosition returns a boolean if a field has been set.

+### GetPaymentMethodTokenizationEnabled

+`func (o *PaymentServiceUpdate) GetPaymentMethodTokenizationEnabled() bool`

+GetPaymentMethodTokenizationEnabled returns the PaymentMethodTokenizationEnabled field if non-nil, zero value otherwise.

+### GetPaymentMethodTokenizationEnabledOk

+`func (o *PaymentServiceUpdate) GetPaymentMethodTokenizationEnabledOk() (*bool, bool)`

+GetPaymentMethodTokenizationEnabledOk returns a tuple with the PaymentMethodTokenizationEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPaymentMethodTokenizationEnabled

+`func (o *PaymentServiceUpdate) SetPaymentMethodTokenizationEnabled(v bool)`

+SetPaymentMethodTokenizationEnabled sets PaymentMethodTokenizationEnabled field to given value.

+### HasPaymentMethodTokenizationEnabled

+`func (o *PaymentServiceUpdate) HasPaymentMethodTokenizationEnabled() bool`

+HasPaymentMethodTokenizationEnabled returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)